 In other words, the market value of diamonds is higher than the market value of water, but the value in use of water is higher than the value in use of diamonds.
-To put it in one sentence, I'd rather live without diamonds than without water, but I'd rather own DeBeers than ConEdison.
+To put it in one sentence, I'd rather live without diamonds than without water, but I'd rather own DeBeers (a diamond company) than ConEdison (a water utility).
 In Chapter 7 we will return to this concept when discussing whether and how markets are efficient.